grafana/grafana/docs/sources/alerting/alerting-rules/create-mimir-loki-managed-rule.md

 Create data source-managed alert rules for Grafana Mimir or Grafana Loki data sources, which have been configured to support rule creation.

-They are only supported for Grafana Mimir or Grafana Loki data sources with the Ruler API enabled.
-For more information, refer to the [Loki Ruler API](/docs/loki/<GRAFANA_VERSION>/api/#ruler) or [Mimir Ruler API](/docs/mimir/<GRAFANA_VERSION>/references/http-api/#ruler).
+To configure your Grafana Mimir or Loki data source for alert rule creation, enable either the Loki Ruler API or the Mimir Ruler API.

+For more information, refer to [Loki Ruler API](/docs/loki/<GRAFANA_VERSION>/api/#ruler) or [Mimir Ruler API](/docs/mimir/<GRAFANA_VERSION>/references/http-api/#ruler).

 **Note**: